deepthy-dileep/InforiverAnalyticsBook/chapters/240_chapter4_comparative_analysis_analytics_vs_dax.md

 ## When to Use Each Approach

-Both approaches have their place in a comprehensive BI strategy:
+Based on the documentation, both approaches have their place in a comprehensive BI strategy:

 **Consider DAX When:**
 1. Implementing enterprise-wide standard definitions